Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Main Results

 If we consider a pair of diagonals of $\bD$, where $d_k > d_j$, then for $\alpha = 0$, the fraction $\frac{[\bB^{(\tau)}]_{k,k}}{[\bB^{(\tau)}]_{j,j}}$ is strictly increasing in $\tau$, due to the r.h.s. of \eqref{eq:B_diagonal_evolution} inside the parenthesis being strictly larger than $1$.
-Hence, the diagonals corresponding to smaller eigenvalues shrinks faster than the larger ones as $\tau$ increases.
+Hence, the diagonals corresponding to smaller eigenvalues shrink faster than the larger ones as $\tau$ increases.
 However, for $\alpha \in (0,1)$ we can not ensure this behaviour, but at step $\tau$ we are able to predict the behaviour at step $\tau + 1$, by using \eqref{eq:B_sign}.
 Thus, when we include the ground-truth targets in our distillation procedure we do not consistently increase the regularization with each distillation step, but can potentially obtain a solution which does not sparsify any further.
-In the following we show that we can perform an infinite amount of distillation steps and still obtain non-zero solutions with a simple and explicit form.
+We now turn our attention to the question of how to pick the $\alpha^{(\tau)}$'s in an optimal manner, and find that it can be done if we relax the condition that the weights are restricted to the interval $[0,1]$.